-Orbit Description Definition LEO {IADC} IADC LEO Protected Region $h \in [0, 2000]$ GEO {IADC} IADC GEO Protected Region $h \in [35586, 35986]$ $\delta \in [-15, 15]$
+Orbit Description Definition LEO{IADC} IADC LEO Protected Region $h \in [0, 2000]$ GEO{IADC} IADC GEO Protected Region $h \in [35586, 35986] \delta \in [-15, 15]$

-Mathematics (KIAM), and the RAE Tables of artificial satellites.
-Orbital information on asserted objects, as well as the justification for their assertion, is taken from the DISCOS Database (Database and Information System Characterising Objects in Space) [6].
+Characterising Objects in Space) [6].
 Orbital information on catalogued and asserted objects are correlated among the various sources to avoid duplication.

-Physical properties and mission classification for the objects used in this report are taken from DISCOS.
+Physical properties, and for Payloads the mission classification, for the objects used in this report are taken from DISCOS.
 Shape properties such as area are derived from design values and not estimated from space surveillance systems, which implies that the debris and unidentified object types have no mass nor area indicated as part of this report.
-However, for lifetime assessment, data derived from space surveillance systems can be used for these objects.
+However, for orbital lifetime assessments, data derived from space surveillance systems can be used for these objects.
 Further information on the individual objects which is not directly physical in nature, e.g. ownership, is deliberately not reported on in this document.